LanWu076/LanWu076.github.io/_pages/about.md

 **iriswu076@gmail.com**

-**If you’d like to join my group as a PhD, Master by Research student, CSC scholar, or intern, feel free to email your CV and a short statement of your research interests :)**
+**If you’d like to join my group as a PhD, Master by Research student, CSC scholar, or intern, feel free to email your CV :)**